Residency Program in Equine Surgery

 - Resident projects and submission of a manuscript to a refereed journal (JAVMA, AJVR or Vet Surg) should be completed by the beginning of the third year.
 Second and/or third year residents must deliver a paper at the annual VMTH House Officer Seminar Day program, and are encouraged to present a paper at the residents competition of the annual ACVS Meeting.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the resident’s duties, therefore, includes timely communicationwith referring veterinarians and clients.

 The current salary for the first year of the residency program is $40,368, with 24 days of vacation accrued yearly.
 Continuation into the second year is contingent upon satisfactory performance.

 A personal interview is desirable but not required.
-If you plan to visit the VMTH, please make advanced arrangements with Katie Dunn email@example.com to confirm a date when all or a majority of the faculty will be present.
+If you plan to visit the VMTH, please make advanced arrangements with Katie Dunn: email@example.com to confirm a date when faculty will be available.

 Selection will be in accordance with the guidelines of the Veterinary Internship/Residency Matching Program. www.virmp.org

 The University of California, Davis, and the Veterinary Medical Teaching Hospital are interested in candidates who are committed to the highest standards of scholarship and professional activities, and to the development of a campus climate that supports equality and diversity.

 ALL RESIDENTS ARE STRONGLY ADVISED TO OBTAIN A CALIFORNIA LICENSE WITHIN THE FIRST YEAR OF THE RESIDENCY IN ORDER TO WRITE PRESCRIPTIONS.